tritonmc/triton-website/docs/concepts/translations.md

 #### Using Kyori's MiniMessage

 ::: tip REQUIREMENTS
-This feature requires Triton v3.5.0 or newer.
+This feature requires Triton v3.5.1 or newer and PaperMC (or a fork).
 Understanding of the [MiniMessage Format](https://docs.adventure.kyori.net/minimessage.html#format) is also required.
 :::